When is season 2 of Ricky Gervais series After Life released?

 Ricky Gervais’ brutally trustworthy comedy After Life is coming again to Netflix for a second sequence.

-This implies followers might be reunited with Gervais’ grieving protagonist Tony – however who else might be reprising their roles?
+This implies followers can be reunited with Gervais’ grieving protagonist Tony – however who else can be reprising their roles?
 And when will the brand new episodes hit Netflix?

-Right here’s all the pieces you should know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…
+Right here’s every little thing you’ll want to know (**WARNING: SPOILERS FOR AFTER LIFE SERIES ONE**)…

 - Ricky Gervais confirms he’s writing a second sequence of After Life